nashvincent/flutter-trial1/README.md

 # flutter-trial1
-Small project to get used to flutter
+Small project to get used to flutter.
+The app simply returns an image of a dog when the '+' icon is tapped.
+The images are stacked to for a scrollable list.

 # Dependencies
 1. [Flutter](https://flutter.io/)